 - When you replace appliances, favor ENERGY STAR®-certified units that consume less energy day to day.
 And check the NEA member-only GE Appliances Store for special deals, discounts and free delivery.

-And of course, you can find hundreds of special deals and discounts available exclusively to NEA members through the NEA Click & Save program.
+And of course, you can find thousands of special deals and discounts available exclusively to NEA members through the NEA Discount Marketplace, and you can earn cash back when you shop, too.

 Get serious about savings